carnach/unicookbook-userguide/docs/user-guide.md

 A: Contact the application administrator.
 If you're an admin user, you can add them using the Authorized Users management interface accessible from your profile.

 **Q: Are my recipes private?**
-A: No, all recipes are shared with everyone who has access to the app.
+A: Recipes are visible to anyone with app access.
+Signed share links let you share a single recipe with anyone holding the link, but they cannot browse or edit other recipes.

 **Q: Can I delete my account?**
 A: Yes, through the User Profile page, but this action cannot be undone.